 The project scope is where the stakeholder and the project team agree upon a statement and quality of the work.
 Your scope should be a short description that includes the key features or functions, inclusions/exclusions, and any constraints, such as a strict budget or timeline.

-Teams can comment in real time directly on your Lucidchart diagram to document to better communicate changes or delays on certain tasks, from anywhere at any time.
+Teams can comment in real time directly on your Lucidchart diagram to document progress and communicate changes or delays on certain tasks, from anywhere at any time.

 Avoid questions of assignment and ownership by delineating roles early on and by clarifying who will do what and when.
 You can better manage deliverables when you visualize and track dependencies and handoffs.
 You can use a swimlane diagram to outline the process for cross-functional responsibilities from your design and software engineering teams to quality assurance and UX.